 Learning to play an instrument (or a piece of music) requires many hours of solitary dedication.
-This is unfortunate: not only is not very enjoyable to play music all on our own, it can even be unhealthy, both musically and socially.
-Playing with real, live musicians is much more fun than playing with than prerecorded ones, but when we have nobody else to play with, a prerecorded accompaniment is a better companion than silence or a metronome.
-From a social point of view, playing with a pre-recorded accompaniment is no different to practicing alone, but from a musical point of view it is much healthier than playing alone.
+This is unfortunate: not only is it not very enjoyable to play music all on our own, but it can also even be unhealthy, both musically and socially.
+Playing with real, live musicians is much more fun than playing with prerecorded ones, but when we have nobody else to play with, a prerecorded accompaniment is a better companion than silence or a metronome.
+From a social point of view, playing with a pre-recorded accompaniment is no different to practicing alone, but from a musical point of view, it is much healthier than playing alone.
 The pre-recorded accompaniment allows us to hear all the music – not just our own voice.
 This is absolutely essential if we are to understand a piece musically and not just play it like a metronomic autistic prima-donna machine.
 To get an even better appreciation of what is going on in the accompaniment it can be very useful to simply listen to it, without playing a single note on the cello: we can just sing the cello part or imagine ourselves playing it.

 RUBATO AND AURAL REFERENCES

 Most of the accompaniments offered on this site are made by cellofun.eu and use considerable rubato.
 We wanted them to be as musical, as human and as expressive as possible.
-Sometimes, to avoid the need for an intrusive click-track (metronome), extra notes have been added to the accompaniments in order to make the cello entries (and the rubato) absolutely clear .
+Sometimes, to avoid the need for an intrusive click-track (metronome), extra notes have been added to the accompaniments in order to make the cello entries (and the rubato) absolutely clear.
 These extra “musical references” are indicated in the cello parts.
 By avoiding clicks and other non-musical noises in the accompaniments, we can actually use these accompaniment tracks to perform with when we have no accompanist.

 CHANGING THE ACCOMPANIMENT SPEED